 Those parameters are backend engine-specific, and are different between UDP Tunnel and the VDE backend drivers.
-See chapter 6.8, UDP Tunnel Networking, page 106. - natpf<1-N> [<name>],tcp|udp,[<hostip>],<hostport>,[<guestip>], <guestport>: Specifies a NAT port-forwarding rule.
-See chapter 6.3.1, Configuring Port Forwarding with NAT, page 100. - natpf<1-N> delete <name>: Deletes a NAT port-forwarding rule.
-See chapter 6.3.1, Configuring Port Forwarding with NAT, page 100.

-- The guestmemoryballoon
+See chapter 6.8, UDP Tunnel Networking, page 112. - natpf<1-N> [<name>],tcp|udp,[<hostip>],<hostport>,[<guestip>],<guestip>],<guestport>: Specifies a NAT port-forwarding rule.
+See chapter 6.3.1, Configuring Port Forwarding with NAT, page 106. - natpf<1-N> delete <name>: Deletes a NAT port-forwarding rule.
+See chapter 6.3.1, Configuring Port Forwarding with NAT, page 106. - The guestmemoryballoon

-size in MB>: Changes the size of the guest memory balloon.
+Size in MB>: Changes the size of the guest memory balloon.
 This is the memory allocated by the Oracle VM VirtualBox Guest Additions from the guest operating system and returned to the hypervisor for reuse by other virtual machines.
 This must be specified in megabytes.
-See chapter 4.10.1, Memory Ballooning, page 80. - usbattach<uuid|address> [--capturefile <filename>]

-and usbdetach <uuid|address> [--capturefile <filename>]: Makes host USB devices visible or invisible to the virtual machine on the fly, without the need for creating filters first.
+See chapter 4.10.1, Memory Ballooning, page 85. - usbattach<uuid|address> [--capturefile <filename>] and usbdetach <uuid|address> [--capturefile <filename>]: Makes host USB devices visible or invisible to the virtual machine on the fly, without the need for creating filters first.
 The USB devices can be specified by UUID (unique identifier) or by address on the host system.
-Use the --capturefile option to specify the absolute path of a file for writing activity logging data.

-You can use VBoxManage list usbhost to locate this information.
+Use the --capturefile option to specify the absolute path of a file for writing activity logging data. - You can use VBoxManage list usbhost to locate this information. - audioin on: Selects whether capturing audio from the host is enabled or disabled.

-See chapter 7.1.6, RDP Encryption, page 116.
+See chapter 7.1.6, RDP Encryption, page 122.